Thomas Sanders (entertainer)

-Personal life
+Early and personal life

-Sanders was born and raised in Gainesville, Florida and currently still lives there.
+Sanders was born and raised in Gainesville, Florida.
+Sanders's father is a teacher, his mother a dancer.
+He has three brothers.
 His great-grandfather on his mother's side was born in Ireland.
-His great-grandmother was a Ziegfeld Follies girl, something Sanders called his "ancestral connection with stage".
-Sanders' father is a teacher.
-Sanders has three brothers named Patrick, Christian, and Shea.
-He started singing in public and took his first steps in acting in middle-school at Kanapaha Middle School, located in Gainesville, singing in several choruses and appearing in several school plays.
-In his high-school, Buchholz, he started combining acting and singing by doing his first roles in musical plays.
+His great-grandmother was a Ziegfeld Follies girl, something Sanders called his "ancestral connection to the stage".
+Sanders started singing and acting at Kanapaha Middle School in Gainesville, where he was part of the school's choir and theater club.
+At Buchholz High School, he started doing musical plays.
 Later, Sanders combined his studies at the University of Florida with community theater, joining the Gainesville Community Playhouse from 2006 until 2015.
-When he graduated with a Bachelor of Science in chemical engineering in 2011, he subsequently combined his daytime job as a manufacturing engineer at a pharmaceutical development company in Alachua with his night-time job in theater, until his success on Vine prompted him to leave that first job and focus on Vine and theater.
+After graduating with a bachelor's degree in chemical engineering in 2011, he combined his daytime job as a manufacturing engineer at a pharmaceutical development company in Alachua with his night-time job in theater.
+When he became successful on Vine, he left his job as an engineer to pursue Vine and theater full-time.
 In June 2017, he publicly came out as gay.